SIGN UP TO OUR NEWS!

 Day 2: Calvi to Calacuccia

-A spectacular start today, as you head out on the stunning coast road that undulates south from Calvi.
-Once over the Col de Palmarella you descend to Porto, which is at the base of the climb through Les Calanches – a landscape of rocky spires high above the deep blue sea – which you get to see in both directions on your excursion to Piana for a carnet stamp.
+Today you head to the rural interior of Corsica, on the far side of rugged Mt Cinto, Corsica’s highest peak at 2700m.
+It’s a spectacular start to the day, as you head out on the stunning coast road that undulates south from Calvi.
+Once over the Col de Palmarella, you descend to Porto.
+This is at the base of the climb through Les Calanches – a landscape of rocky spires high above the deep blue sea.
+You’ll get to see them in both directions on your excursion to Pina for a carnet stamp.

 160km with 2860m ascent [ride profile]